TimiBorisov/TimiBorisov/README.md

-# 💫 About Me:
+# 🎃 About Me:

-Hi, I'm Timi Borisov!<br>👨🏻‍💻 I'm currently working as a Service Desk Engineer at Spotlight Sports Group<br><br>💭 Learning about the Clouds AWS and GCP<br><br>👀 Looking to collaborate on projects to practice deploying applications using CI/CD pipelines, containerization, and orchestration<br><br>💬 How I'm Looking to Advance My Career:<br><br>💡 Ongoing Projects --> Building my own Resume and Portfolio --><br><br>--> Seeking opportunity and collaborations within Junior Cloud Engineer / Junior DevOps roles --><br><br>--> Continuous Learning the latest DevOps and Cloud trends and technologies <--<br><br>📫 Find me on LinkedIn<br><br>⚡ Fun fact - It's fascinating how something so simple as a cup of coffee can have such a significant impact on global culture and economies!<br><br>#Coffee, #vinyl, and #tech.
+Hi, I'm Timi Borisov!

+<br>👨🏻‍💻 I'm currently working as a Service Desk Engineer at Spotlight Sports Group<br><br>💭 Learning about the Clouds AWS and GCP<br><br>👀 Looking to collaborate on projects to practice deploying applications using CI/CD pipelines, containerization, and orchestration<br><br>💬 How I'm Looking to Advance My Career:<br><br>💡 Ongoing Projects --> Building my own Resume and Portfolio --><br><br>--> Seeking opportunity and collaborations within Junior Cloud Engineer / Junior DevOps roles --><br><br>--> Continuous Learning the latest DevOps and Cloud trends and technologies <--<br><br>📫 Find me on LinkedIn<br><br>⚡ Fun fact - It's fascinating how something so simple as a cup of coffee can have such a significant impact on global culture and economies!<br><br>#Coffee, #vinyl, and #tech.

 ## 🌐 Socials: